 Traditional Luxury is opaque at the best of times and the practice of secrecy was previously successful in creating allure, desire and mystique which would ultimately justify the overly exaggerated price points.
-But in today's world, the new generation is simply not buying it, and are beginning to push back in greater numbers.
+But in today's world, the new generation is simply not buying it, and are pushing back in greater numbers.

 "To use the power of transparent craftsmanship to inspire, empower and educate the next generation."

 This is just the beginning and there is a lot of work ahead to preserve a Crafted Society, but with the brand already resonating with a diverse group of people from all over the world, there are positive signs that, together, we can democratise luxury while celebrating the makers and the poetry they posses in their hands.

 Lise & Martin